CodeShellDev/mailauth/.github/templates/README.template.md

 # Mailauth

-Mailauth is a Mailbox Manager which enables you too select between your Mailboxes and authenticate with your Mailserver, like [mailcow](https://github.com/mailcow/mailcow-dockerized)
+Mailauth is a Mailbox Manager which enables you too select between your Mailboxes and authenticate with your Mailserver (like [mailcow](https://github.com/mailcow/mailcow-dockerized))

 ## Showcase